satyam-kr03/DarkIR/README.md

 - Download the weights of the model from [OneDrive](https://cidautes-my.sharepoint.com/:f:/g/personal/alvgar_cidaut_es/Epntbl4SucFNpeIT_jyYZ-cB9BamMbacbyq_svrkMCpShA?e=XB9YBB) and put them in `/models`.
 - run `python testing.py -p ./options/test/<config.yml>`.
 Default is LOLBlur.

-> You may also check the qualitative results in `Real-LOLBlur` by running `python testing_unpaired.py`.
+> You may also check the qualitative results in `Real-LOLBlur` and LLIE unpaired by running `python testing_unpaired.py -p ./options/test/<config.yml>`.
+Default is RealBlur.

 ## Inference